aws/aws-security-services-best-practices/docs/en/guides/network-firewall/index.md

 # When using 'dotprefix': Always place it before 'content' and always include the leading dot in the domain name (.amazon.com in the following example)
 pass tls $HOME_NET any -> any any (tls.sni; dotprefix; content:".amazon.com"; nocase; endswith; flow:to_server; sid:202501078;)

+#
 # Custom Block Rules
-# These replace "Drop All" or "Drop Established" default actions
+# These replace "Drop All" or "Drop Established" or "Application drop established" default actions
+#
 # Egress Default Block Rules
 reject tls $HOME_NET any -> any any (msg:"Default Egress HTTPS Reject"; ssl_state:client_hello; ja4.hash; content:"_"; flowbits:set,blocked; flow:to_server; sid:999991;)
 alert tls $HOME_NET any -> any any (msg:"X25519Kyber768"; flowbits:isnotset,blocked; flowbits:set,X25519Kyber768; noalert; flow:to_server; sid:999993;)